Iosco County Jail congratulates their first graduate

-IOSCO COUNTY — In conjunction with the Iosco Regional Educational Service Agency (IRESA), The Iosco County Jail began offering educational programs for High School Equivalency education at the end of September 2021.
+TAWAS CITY – In conjunction with the Iosco Regional Educational Service Agency (IRESA), the Iosco County Jail began offering educational programs for High School Equivalency education at the end of September 2021.

 This program was offered to any inmate who found the education useful.